takaakit/design-pattern-examples-in-cpp/README.md

 Licence
 -------
 This project is licensed under the Creative Commons Zero (CC0) license.
-The model and code are completely free to be used.
+The model and code are completely free to use.

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png "CC0")](http://creativecommons.org/publicdomain/zero/1.0/deed)